Colaspis costipennis

-Colaspis costipennis is a species of leaf beetle from North America.
+Colaspis costipennis is a species of leaf beetle from in eastern North America.
 It is mostly found in coastal states; in the United States, its range extends from Louisiana and Georgia north to New Hampshire and Pennsylvania, and in Canada, it is reported from Ontario.
 It was originally described as a variety of Colaspis brunnea, but it is now recognised as a distinct species.
+It is included in the Colaspis suilla species group by Riley (2020).